simonebonato/Exercises-MRI-segmentation/README.md

 The proposed solution consists in adding a flag called "Nit", if is None, then all the batches for each epochs are run, otherwise the model will run only the set number of iterations (eg. `python main.py -Nit 8` will run only 8 iterations/batches per epoch).

-To make sure that all samples have equal probabilities of being chosen I added the flag `shuffle=True` to the `train_dataloader` function inside "utils.data_class"; this ensure that samples are always shuffled before making the batches and hence they have the same probability of being chosen even if not all the batches are processed in the epoch.
+To make sure that all samples have equal probabilities of being chosen I added the flag `shuffle=True` to the `train_dataloader` function inside "utils.data_class.py"; this ensure that samples are always shuffled before making the batches and hence they have the same probability of being chosen even if not all the batches are processed in the epoch.

 ![image](https://user-images.githubusercontent.com/63954877/228525975-a3b8c892-7c35-4e95-ab30-f4915aa75527.png)
 ![image](https://user-images.githubusercontent.com/63954877/228526568-a75223e1-0818-45ca-a918-b396cd1251e8.png)